ILIAD-ocean-twin/application_package/HelloWorld/README.md

 ## Describe the Application Package Tool

-A Package that complies with the Best Practice for Application Package needs to be a valid [CWL document](https://www.commonwl.org/) with a single _Workflow_ Class and at least one _CommandLineTool_ Class at the root level, to define the command-line and respective arguments and container image for each CommandLineTool, to define the Application parameters, to define the requirements for runtime environment.
+A Package that conforms to the Best Practice for Application Package must be a valid [CWL document](https://www.commonwl.org/) with a single _Workflow_ class and at least one _CommandLineTool_ class at the root level to define the command line and associated arguments and container image for each CommandLineTool, to define the application parameters, and to define the requirements for the runtime environment.
-The _Workflow_ class orchestrates the execution of the application command line and retrieves all the outputs of the processing _steps_.
+The _Workflow_ class orchestrates the execution of the application command line and retrieves all the output of the processing _steps_.
 An Application Package Document is an information model for aggregating the resources that contribute to a scientific work, including domain-specific annotations and provenance traces.

 ### The CWL Document